EMCSR 2002 Schedule

 N. Turenne, Biometrie et Intelligence Artificielle, Paris, France

-Musical Knowledge and Elective Affinities: Get the Former to Actualise the Latter
+- Musical Knowledge and Elective Affinities: Get the Former to Actualise

 F. Rousseaux, IRCAM, Paris, France